JaskRendix/ampla_project/README.md

 - class inheritance cycles
 - user role count

-Metrics are stored in `ProjectMetrics` and included in the JSON output.
+Metrics are stored in ProjectMetrics and included in the JSON output.

+## API Layer (FastAPI)

+A FastAPI service exposes the normalized project model over HTTP.
+The API loads a project, normalizes it, and returns the JSON model.

+Available endpoints:

+- /project
+- /items
+- /items/{id}
+- /classes
+- /flow
+- /links
+- /security
+- /metrics
+- /health

+The API is optional and does not modify the normalization engine.
+It is located in the api directory.

 ## Project Structure

 ```
 ampla_project/
-  model/          # Data classes
+  model/          # data classes
-  normalize/      # Normalization pipeline
+  normalize/      # normalization pipeline
   outputs/        # JSON serialization
+api/              # FastAPI service
-docs/             # Developer documentation
+docs/             # documentation
-tests/            # Unit tests
+tests/            # unit tests
 ```

 ## Installation